My newest page!

 “People can achieve great things.
 The next ten years present us with one of our greatest tests – a decade of action to repair the Earth.”

-If you’d like to learn why I believe these prizes are important to our generation, go to my Blogs for Humans.
+If you’d like to know why I think these prizes are so important to our generation, read my blog, Climate Innovators Inspire Our Generation, on this website.

-If you’d like to see their website, go here.
+If you’d like to learn more about Earthshot, go to the website here.

 The organization's goal: